Deepali-Gtech/tech_blog/README.md

 # tech_blog
 This app build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

+# Use
+To run is app locally
+* Run 'npm i' to install all the dependencies
+* Run 'npm start' app will run on PORT 3001!

 # Deployment

-Link to the deployed website:
+Link to the deployed website: https://mysterious-stream-65434.herokuapp.com/